Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ![alt text](/img/posts/zerocounts.png "Zero Count Records")

 Accommodates had 54 rows with zero and price had 62.
-Neither had significant records so, I opted to keep them.
+Neither had s significant number of records with zero so I opted to keep them.

 ### **Data Aggregation**
 First, I needed to create a dataset that would allow me to visualize the average price of each neighborhood.
+To do this I performed an aggregation by the `neighbourhood` column and got the average price at that level.
+Then, I sorted the values in descending order so I could visualize the rows in descending order.

 ```python
 # Group by Neighbourhood